Allow women more access to information on their own bodies from school upwards.

 The survey found that although 87% went through sexual education at school, the majority agree that better awareness of general female health complaints, common problems with fertility, childbirth and the menopause would have greatly benefited their education.

-Limited access to female health professionals, nurses and the general appointment system we have do not always fit around the life of a working woman or mother who can feel vulnerable in a 'treat-all' GP surgery that tries to solve her changing concerns within a 10-minute appointment.
+Limited access to female health professionals, nurses and the general appointment system do not always fit around the life of a working woman or mother who can feel vulnerable in a 'treat-all' GP surgery that tries to solve her changing concerns within a 10-minute appointment.

 Then, upon turning to the internet, women often find themselves censored from looking for this information as search engines deem our questions 'adult content', restricting the expertise of the medical community out there.